How to explain Martin Luther King Jr. Day to kids

 What is Martin Luther King Jr. Day?

-Signed into law by President Ronald Reagan on Nov.
-20, 1983, Martin Luther King Jr. Day is a federal holiday that occurs around the time of King’s birthday each year on the third Monday of January.
-This year, the holiday falls on King’s actual birthday and marks 89 years since he came into the world.
-The declaration of MLK Day as a national holiday is thanks to the Monday Holiday Law, which helped establish other days of recognition such as Christopher Columbus Day, according to the U.S. Senate.
+Signed into law by President Ronald Reagan on November 2, 1983, Martin Luther King Jr. Day is a federal holiday that occurs around the time of King’s birthday each year on the third Monday of January.
+Some years, the holiday falls on King’s actual birthday, but not this year.
+The declaration of MLK Day as a national holiday means it is observed annually on Mondays, thanks to the Uniform Monday Holiday Act.

 Here’s a snippet from President Reagan’s speech in the Rose Garden as he proclaimed MLK Day a national holiday: